Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    least number of users are predicted to be online.
 Make sure to enable auto minor version upgrade.
 Also be sure to select a maintenance window (something AWS would randomly perform otherwise).
 Leave the rest of the defaults alone and press Create.
+8. It'll take a couple minutes to create the database, so keep going.
+When you need to construct your ``DATABASE_URL`` for Parameter Store, your URL will look like this:
+   ``postgresql://username:password@endpoint:port/database_name``

 Make sure you did not delete those generated values.
 We still need to store everything inside Parameter Store, our environment variable / secrets manager.